 Although many babies may be slightly bruised as part of the normal birthing process, an infant who suffers a broken bone usually endured a preventable injury during labor.

-The Boston birth injury attorneys at The Law Offices of Jeffrey S. Glassman believe that when a child suffers unnecessary harm due to medical error or oversight, the doctor, hospital or other health care providers should be held accountable.
+The Boston birth injury attorneys at Jeffrey Glassman Injury Lawyers believe that when a child suffers unnecessary harm due to medical error or oversight, the doctor, hospital or other health care providers should be held accountable.